Sign of the Unicorn: Plot summary

 Corwin returns to Castle Amber bearing the body of one of the spined, bloodshot-eyed humanoid creatures that had pursued Random to Flora's house on Earth—one that had moments earlier killed his brother, Caine.
 Fearing that he has been framed for Caine's murder, Corwin summons Random, who tells him the story of how he came to be chased across shadow to end up in New York City:

-Random had been enjoying life out in a shadow, Texorami, that he had selected/created to be an ideal place to gamble, hang-glide, and especially play the drums.
+Random had been enjoying life out in a shadow, Texorami, that he had selected/created to be an ideal place to gamble, sail-plane in his glider, and especially play the drums.
 One day he received an unusual Trump call in the form of the Jack of Diamonds, that spoke to him as his brother, Brand, asking for help to escape from an unfamiliar shadow.

 Random set out to rescue Brand from the shadow, a land lit without a sun, where boulders orbit each other in complicated patterns.
 He found the tower where Brand was imprisoned, but could not overcome its guardian, a transparent, glass, prismatic, dragon-like creature.
 Spined humanoids pursued Random through shadow.
 Seeking an ally, he headed for Earth, hoping to exploit Flora, but finds Corwin instead.
 Since Corwin had been missing for so long.
 Random assumes the creatures belonged to him, and though confused when Corwin fights the creatures, is sufficiently frightened to aid Corwin in getting to Amber.

 After hearing Random's story, Corwin descends to the chamber of the Pattern, to attune himself to the Jewel of Judgment, a powerful artifact given to Corwin by Eric as he lay dying, which gives its wearer (among other powers) control of weather in Amber.
 He walks the pattern, and then commands it to project him into the Jewel.
 He is metaphysically carried through a higher-dimensional Pattern within the Jewel, emerging with what he describes as a "higher octave" of awareness.

 Corwin then teleports himself to a high tower of the castle.
 After testing his new attunement to the Jewel, he summons Flora.
 He learns that most of his brothers had sought him in shadow during his absence—some to try to find him, some to implicate Eric in their father Oberon's death.